-Cats are playful, clever, and curious animals, and sharing your life with them is one of the best decisions that a compassionate person can make.
-But not every human treats his or her kitty with the right care or understands the importance always adopting companion animals and never purchasing them from breeders or pet stores.
+Cats are playful, clever, and curious animals, and sharing your life with them is so much fun (if you’re ready for the responsibility).
+But not every human treats their cat with care or understands how important it is to adopt companion animals and never buy them from breeders or pet stores.

-When you choose to share your home with a cat, dog, or other animal, you’re making a lifelong commitment.
-They rely on you to take good care of them and keep them safe from harm.
-They need fresh food and water, proper veterinary care (and that includes being spayed or neutered), and lots of TLC from you and your fam!
-Plus, our feline friends need clean litterboxes.
+When you and your family choose to share your home with a cat, a dog, or another animal, you’re making a lifelong commitment.
+They rely on you to take good care of them and keep them safe.
+They need fresh food and water, clean litterboxes, proper veterinary care, and lots of love.